 Coinbase Alternative #1: eToro (Better for Beginners)

-eToro is our top alternative to Coinbase, because it is perfect for beginners. eToro has a demo account where you can use free play money to practise with no risk, which is an excellent way for beginners to learn.
+eToro is my top alternative to Coinbase, because it is perfect for beginners. eToro has a demo account where you can use free play money to practise with no risk, which is an excellent way for beginners to learn.
 Another great feature for beginners is Copy Trading, where you can select a successful trader to copy, and eToro will automatically carry out your trades exactly the same as that person.

-Coinbase Alternative #3: Uphold (More Trading Assets than Coinbase)
+Coinbase Alternative #2: Uphold (More Trading Assets than Coinbase)

 Uphold doesn't charge a fee for trades, but incorporates it into the spread.
 From my comparison against Coinbase (see here), Uphold has lower fees.